 Pakwan stays fresh for 1-2 weeks.
 Store it in an air-tight container.

-Pic Shown: Pakwan served with CHANA DAL, drizzled with some TAMARIND CHUTNEY, MINT-CILANTRO CHUTNEY and some chopped onions.
+Pic Shown: Pakwan served with chana dal, drizzled with tamarind chutney, cilantro chutney, and chopped onions.

 Ingredients